 1) Savored Real-life Relationships

-During my 12 years long corporate life in India, I rarely spent any ‘ Quality Time’ with my loved ones because like most of my peers, ‘work-life’ balance was a misnomer for me too.
+During my 12 years long corporate life in India, I rarely spent any ‘ Quality Time’ with my loved ones because like most of my peers, the ‘work-life’ balance was a misnomer for me too.
 And attributing this ‘ lack’ to the organizations I worked with, was an easy escape from my own inability to quit or detach myself from the inevitable ‘rat-race‘, where knowing where everyone is heading to was definitely not as important as the act of running itself.

 And what came as a bitter realization was the fact that, my indifference hadn’t bothered me until now when I went to India again ( this time for more than 2 months).
 This longish stay with no specific purpose in hand turned out to be the most fulfilling experience ever.
 I could spend some invaluable time with both my families, not just as a mere guest (who shows up for few days and gets treated like one), but as a real family member who is as much a part of the everyday challenges that life throws at them.